gpstar81/GPStar-proton-pack/SOUND.md

 All firmware files for the audio controllers can be found in the [/extras/sound/ folder](/extras/sound/).
 Files are grouped by their device name, and a firmware update tool for the GPStar Audio firmware is available for ease of flashing that device.

+At this time only macOS is supported for use of the supplied "GPStar-Audio-Firmware-Flasher" utility, located in `/extras/sound/GPStar Audio` alongside the firmware ".hex" file.

 ## Pack Audio

 This is where you can branch out to other options as desired and can really go all-out with your choice of audio.
 Neither of the audio controllers available for use in the pack will use their onboard amplifier by default, only the 3.5mm / ⅛" stereo phono jack.
 This means you can use any amplifier which accepts that type of connection.
 When you choose your amplifier, that should dictate the choice of speakers to match.